Rudra-G616/sccvi_impl/README.md

 ## Useful Links

+- Some parts of the code are adapted from the official implementation of scCausalVI, which is licensed under the MIT License.
+See the LICENSE file for details.
 - The official implementation of scCausalVI can be found at the following link. - https://github.com/ShaokunAn/scCausalVI.git

 - Some components of this project are informed by ideas from: